-A Stadium Name Once Meant To Honor Now Offends
+She Was Generous.
+She Was Also Racist.
+Should This Ballpark Carry Her Name?

 "The Schott Foundation continues on its mission to support and find qualified charitable programs and organizations for the betterment of the greater Cincinnati community.
 The foundation will support its community partners in any decisions that will progress unity of purpose and stand against prejudice in any manner."

-Meanwhile, other athletes are involved in a similar renaming effort at Clemson University in South Carolina.
+Meanwhile, there is a similar renaming effort at Clemson University in South Carolina.

 Clemson University still honors the name of slave owner John C. Calhoun on its buildings, signs, and in the name of its honors program.
 I am joining the voices of the students and faculty to restarted this petition to rename the Calhoun Honors College. https://t.co/1198BZ8FeS pic.twitter.com/xQmXmBPUeW— Deandre Hopkins (@DeAndreHopkins) June 8, 2020

-The Greenville News reports the Honors College Director sent an email to students that said:
+The Greenville News reports the honors college director sent an email to students that said:

 "The decision on any change in the college's name does not rest with us; such decisions are the purview of University leadership, which is aware of the situation.
 We have heard your concerns and wishes, have shared those with others, and will continue to make sure those voices for change are heard."